๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 Lake Garda and Lake Maggiore are Italy’s second and third most popular lakes that are also known for beautiful views.
 They’re both a one to two-hour train ride away from Milan, making them good alternatives to Lake Como.

-๐ŸŒŸ Top attractions: Lake Como is surrounded by more than ten towns and villages.
-Its most famous towns are Bellagio, Varenna and Como and their top attractions are:
+Lake Como is surrounded by more than ten towns and villages.
+Its most famous towns are Bellagio, Varenna, and Como, and here are their top attractions:

-• Castello di Vezio (Varenna).
-Located on a hill, this is a medieval castle with some of the best views of the lake.
+• Castello di Vezio in Varenna is a medieval castle with some of the best views of the lake.

 A woman sitting in front of a large lake with a mountain in the background.